Teeth grinding (bruxism) treatment in Oakleigh

 - A misaligned jaw

-- Pain or tenderness in the face or neck
+- Tenderness in the face or neck

 - Teeth which have become flattened, fractured, chipped or loose

-What teeth grinding does to your teeth and jaw
+What teeth grinding does to your jaw

 Causes of teeth grinding

 Stress and anxiety, as well as caffeine, alcohol and cigarettes, often contribute to teeth grinding.
 Medications for sleep, depression and anxiety can also cause teeth grinding.
-Missing teeth, or a misaligned jaw, and disorders such as sleep apnoea can also contribute to teeth grinding.
+Missing teeth, or a misaligned jaw, and sleep disorders such as sleep apnoea can also contribute to teeth grinding.

 Treatment for teeth grinding